boeboe/graphite-events-metrics/README.md

 ## Introduction

-This is a small Python3 based application the converts JSON based Graphite events to Pickle based Graphite metrics.
+This is a small Python3 based application the converts JSON based events to **Pickle** based metrics for **Graphite**.

 The program listens on port 8000 on every path, ingest JSON data, converts them to pickle and opens a socket to Graphite to send the pickle serialised metrics.

-In order to convert the JSON data to metrics, the JSON is search for numerical values.
+In order to convert the JSON data to metrics, the JSON is recursively searched for numerical values.
 The key of those values is the JSON path of that particular element.

 For example...